ssssi/freqtrade_strs/README.md

 # freqtrade-strs
+Some strategies collect.

-some i think is good strategies i can only user gateio, so many str all test in gateio. i will update gateio blacklist
+I can only use gateio, so my all test in gateio.

+I will update the Gateio blacklist regularly.